-Finding new and innovative ideas is a vital part of the growth and success of any team or organisation.
-While the brainstorming process is often perceived as creative and exciting, it’s important to find a framework and idea generation process that empowers your group to generate meaningful results.
+Finding new and innovative ideas is a vital part of the growth and success of any team or organization.
+While the brainstorming process is rightly perceived as creative and exciting, it’s important to find a framework and idea generation process that empowers your group to generate meaningful results.

 In this post, we’ll explore a host of effective brainstorming techniques in categories such as creative exercises and visual idea generation games, while also considering virtual techniques you can use to ideate online.
 We’ll also explore some rules for more effective brainstorming, talk about the benefits of group ideation and share some examples of workshop templates that utilize these methods.
 Let’s get started!